Raneem-mahajne/rnn/README.md

 ### 1.1 Statistical learning and word segmentation

-Jenny Saffran showed that infants discover word-like units from continuous streams where transitional probabilities are high within words and low across boundaries.
+Jenny Saffran and colleagues showed that eight-month-old infants can discover word-like units from continuous artificial speech streams.
+Within putative words, adjacent syllables have high transitional probability (TP); across word boundaries, TP drops.
+No pauses, stress, or semantic cues are required - only **distributional structure**.

+Our synthetic task instantiates the same logic at the character level.
+The generator repeatedly samples a word uniformly from a small vocabulary and appends its letters (with a space between words in `_s` corpora):

 ```
 ... hat cat met rat tea eat cat hat ...
 ```

-The objective is next-character prediction only.
-Does $\mathbf{h}_t$ encode position inside the current word and which vocabulary items remain possible?
+The learner sees one long string.
+The only supervision is: predict the next character.
+The scientific question is whether $\mathbf{h}_t$ - the RNN's only memory - implicitly encodes (i) **where you are inside the current word** and (ii) **which vocabulary items remain consistent** with the letters read so far.

 ### 1.2 Why an RNN?

+A vanilla RNN compresses the past into a fixed vector and updates it causally:

 $$
 \mathbf{h}_t = \tanh\!\left( W_{xh} \mathbf{x}_t + W_{hh} \mathbf{h}_{t-1} + \mathbf{b}_h \right)